harness-community/drone-harness-fme-tech-debt-validator/README.md

 | `HARNESS_PROJECT_ID` | Harness project identifier (automatically set when using Harness CI) | `myproject` |

 ### Optional Configuration
+These can be configured as 'Settings' in Harness CI pipelines without the `PLUGIN_` prefix

 | Variable | Description | Default | Example |
 |----------|-------------|---------|---------|